 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The full-time faculty percentage at CUNY Brooklyn College is 39%.
+The full-time faculty percentage at Brooklyn College is 38%.
 This is lower than the national average of 47%.

 Freshmen Retention Rate

-How Much Does CUNY Brooklyn College Cost?overall average net price of Brooklyn is $3,000.
+How Much Does Brooklyn College Cost?overall average net price of Brooklyn College is $2,683.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
-For more information on the sticker price of Brooklyn, see our tuition and fees and room and board pages.
+For more information on the sticker price of Brooklyn College, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Brooklyn, approximately 8% of students took out student loans averaging $4,692 a year.
-That adds up to $18,768 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Brooklyn College, approximately 5% of students took out student loans averaging $5,745 a year.
+That adds up to $22,980 over four years for those students.

-The student loan default rate at Brooklyn is 5.5%.
+The student loan default rate at Brooklyn College is 5.0%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Brooklyn Graduates Make?students who graduate from Brooklyn with a bachelor's degree go on to jobs where they make an average salary of $43,900 in their early years.
-This is good news for future Brooklyn graduates since it is 10% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Brooklyn College Graduates Make?bachelor's degree recipients from Brooklyn College make around $43,900 per year during the early years of their employment.
+This is good news for future Brooklyn College graduates since it is 10% more than the average college graduate's salary of $39,802 per year.

 |Address:||2900 Bedford Ave, Brooklyn, NY 11210|

-CUNY Brooklyn College Majorsstudents from 68 majors graduated from CUNY Brooklyn College.
-Of these students, 2,913 received undergraduate degrees and 1,103 graduated with a master's or doctor's degree.
+Brooklyn College Majorsstudents from 61 majors graduated from Brooklyn College.
+Of these students, 3,023 received undergraduate degrees and 961 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 1,493 students took at least one online class at CUNY Brooklyn College.
-This is an increase from the 1,152 students who took online classes the previous year.
+In 2019-2020, 17,723 students took at least one online class at Brooklyn College.
+This is an increase from the 1,178 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|